Gelatin vs. Collagen

 On a healing diet, collagen and gelatin are important for a variety of reasons:

-- BONUS – Improves hair and nails
+- Often noted for supporting healthier-looking hair and nails

 Want the complete 411 on Collagen and Your Health?
 Check out this amazing article from my partners at Perfect Supplements – click here.